Integrate with GitLab (FREE)

 - Use OmniAuth to enable sign-in through:

 - Use GitLab as an OpenID Connect identity provider.

 - Authenticate to Vault through GitLab OpenID Connect.

 - Configure GitLab as a SAML 2.0 Service Provider.

 GitLab also provides features to improve the security of your own application.
 For more details see GitLab Secure.

-GitLab can be integrated with the following external service for continuous integration:
+GitLab can be integrated with the following external services for continuous integration:

 GitLab can be integrated with the following enhancements:

 - Add GitLab actions to Gmail actions buttons.